mflint/mflint.github.io/source/_posts/2017-12-11-rewriting-nearly-departed-tech-background.markdown

 `RailReferences.csv`
 : [from the UK Government NaPTAN dataset][naptan]

-`station_codes.csv` is simply a list of station names and their CRS codes, whereas `RailReferences.csv` has location data too in [easting/northing][easting-northing] format.
+`station_codes.csv` is simply a list of station names and their CRS codes, whereas `RailReferences.csv` also has location data in [easting/northing][easting-northing] format.
 Unfortunately the data doesn't completely match between those two files, so I have a Ruby script which does a few things:

 * matches data from the `station_codes.csv` and `RailReferences.csv` files
 * corrects inconsistencies between the two files (NaPTAN often has incorrect CSR codes)
 * adds some data which is missing from one file or the other (usually because a new station has opened but the source data hasn't yet been updated)
 * filters out some non-mainline stations (such as heritage rail or ferry terminals)
 * converts easting/northing locations to latitude/longitude
-* creates a two-dimenaional binary tree based on station locations, and writes it to a 670K `.plist` file.
+* creates a two-dimensional binary tree based on station locations, and writes it to a 670K `.plist` file.
 The tree is 12 levels deep, each level being split alternatively by longitude/latitude.

 The app reads this plist into memory in its tree structure for location searches, and flattens it to an array for name/CRS searches.